-You normally see the price index.
-When you google “S&P500 Index”, it will return the price chart which does not include reinvested dividends.
-And the value of an index ETF security follows the price index.
+You normally see the price index, like when you google “S&P500 Index”.
+This shows the price return chart which does not include reinvested dividends.
+In addition, the value of an index ETF security follows the price index.
 It took me a while before I figured this one out.

 S&P500 Dividend Growth and Stability